yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/03_initialization.md

 ## Make your Duckiebot move {#rh-make-db-move status=ready}

-As soon as you finished the initialization part successfully, it is time to make your Duckiebot move!
+As soon as you finished the initialization part successfully, it is time to make your Duckiebot move.
 Follow the instructions [here](+opmanual_duckiebot#rc-control) to find out how you can maneuver your Duckiebot using your computer keyboard.
 This is also the moment to check whether you did a good job at wiring your motors.
 If your Duckiebot does not behave as you tell him to, this is probably due to the fact that some wires are crossed.

 Note: If this is the first time that you try to make your Duckiebot move, give it some time.
-It might take up to two minutes until the joystick pops up on your screen.
+It might take some time until the joystick pops up on your screen.

 ## See what your Duckiebot sees {#rh-db-camera status=ready}